 Be still my teacher heart!

-This simple color-coding strategy has proven to be a HUGE help to my students when identifying phonograms in their reading AND applying these spelling rules in their own writing!
+This simple color-coding strategy has proven to be a HUGE help to my students when identifying graphemes (spelling patterns to represent sounds) in their reading AND applying these spelling rules in their own writing!
 I cannot begin to explain how well this works for my students and how much they enjoy it.
 I urge you to try it!
 You can learn more about Gumball Phonics™ HERE.

-I truly hope you have found this information helpful.
-Be sure to try the color-coded system called Gumball Phonics™to help your young readers identify spelling patterns in their reading and their writing!
+I hope you have found this information helpful.
+After teaching the primary grades for over a decade now, I have a lot to share.
+Be sure to try the color-coded system called Gumball Phonics™ to help your young readers identify spelling patterns in their reading and their writing!
 It helps tremendously!
+And it is FREE!